The Enigma of the Universe and Our Place Within It

 God may remain a theoretical possibility in all existences.
 He may manifest in some realities and universes and may not manifest in some, or he may manifest differently in different universes.
 Even in the here and now of our own time and space, he may forever remain an enigma as the silent and mysterious force who exists in between the play of particles and in the interlude between the appearance and disappearance of things, or in an entirely different dimension that is beyond our comprehension and reach.
 Even if you see him by chance in the possibility of impossibilities, you may not know that he is the One.

-The universe was there before we appeared on earth, and it will surely be there after we disappear.
+The universe was there before we appeared on Earth, and it will surely be there after we disappear.
 Our survival is also a matter of probability.
 We possess only a fraction of the knowledge and energy of the universe.
-We have yet to know the quantum mechanics of our own brains and bodies, and how they manifest consciousness, thoughts and interactions or the individuality.
-May be sometime in future all the pieces of the puzzle fall in place and give us an extraordinary ability to interact with the universe on our terms and know it better.
+We have yet to know the quantum mechanics of our own brains and bodies, and how they manifest consciousness, thoughts, and interactions, or individuality.
+Maybe sometime in the future, all the pieces of the puzzle will fall in place and give us an extraordinary ability to interact with the universe on our terms and know it better.

 You may also like: Quantum Reality in Daily Life